awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

 1. After your external IP address is available, point a web browser to that address at port 3000 to view your guest book\.
 For example, *http://a7a95c2b9e69711e7b1a3022fdcfdf2e\-1985673473\.us\-west\-2\.elb\.amazonaws\.com:3000*
 **Note**
-It may take several minutes for DNS to propagate and for your guest book to show up\.
+It might take several minutes for DNS to propagate and for your guest book to show up\.
 ![\[Guest book\]](http://docs.aws.amazon.com/eks/latest/userguide/images/guestbook.png)
 **Important**
 If you are unable to connect to the external IP address with your browser, be sure that your corporate firewall is not blocking non\-standards ports, like 3000\.
 You can try switching to a guest network to verify\.